 The addition of an online account into BluePass can be done when a user has manually inputted the login credentials into a new website.
-BluePass adopts a similar approach just as current browser built-in password managers.
+BluePass adopts a similar approach just as current browser builtin password managers.
+Recall that the browser will request the credentials when the login form is present in a web page.
 If the "NO_PASSWORD" flag is sent back, the browser knows that no login credentials are associated to this particular website.
 If the user manually inputs the credentials, the browser will capture the value in the form before submission and prompt a non-intrusive dialog window, asking whether the user wishes to store the login information into BluePass.
 Specifically, there are three options: "yes", "not this time", and "never".
-If "yes" is chosen, the browser will encrypt the credentials using key K_2 and send it to the mobile device (see Fig. 2).
+If "yes" is chosen, the browser will encrypt the credentials using key K_2 and send it to the mobile device (see Figure 2).
 The mobile device will decrypt the information using K_1 and encrypt it again using K_1 .
 Mathematically the process is denoted as $E{K_1}(D{K_1}(C))$, in which $C = E{K_2}(SP)$.
 Then the encrypted credentials are stored in the BluePass database.